La Trobe University

 * An ATAR of 85 is required to access the Regional Benefits program for the Bachelor of Physiotherapy (Honours) and Bachelor of Dental Science (Honours).

-**Some courses have limited places; offers for the Regional Benefits Program in those instances are guaranteed for December and January round offers only.
+**Some courses have limited places; offers for the Regional Benefits Program in those instances are guaranteed for December round and January round one offers only.

 Applies to: